opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 ### Deleting old file versions

-The saved versions, can be deleted.
-If there is a specific file or versions that like to remove, this can manually be delete from the project's **File** section.
-This can help free up space and ensure that only relevant versions files are retained.
+To ensure only relevant file versions are retained or to reduce the amout of storage needed for your account, you can delete obsolete file versions.
+You can manually delete file versions from the project's **File** section.

 To delete versions of files in QFieldCloud, follow these steps: